-Wide PTP Standard Support: The possible PTP configurations are endless.
-NTS7700 supports Layer-2 and Layer-3 over IPv4 transport; VLAN Tagging; and Multicast, Unicast and Unicast Negotiation in both End-to-End and Peer-to-Peer delay calculation modes.
-NTS7700 fully supports IEEE C37.238-2011 and IEEE/IEC 61850-9-3 - 2016 Power Profiles; and ITU-T G.8265.1 and ITU-T G.8275.1 G.8275.2 Telecom Profiles for Frequency, Time and Phase Synchronization.
+PTP Standard Support: On NTS7500-CPU-PTP, the possible PTP configurations are endless.
+NTS7500 supports Layer-2 and Layer-3 over IPv4 transport; VLAN Tagging; and Multicast, Unicast and Unicast Negotiation in both End-to-End and Peer-to-Peer delay calculation modes.
+NTS7500 fully supports IEEE C37.238-2017 and IEEE/IEC 61850-9-3 - 2016 Power Profiles.

-Industrial and Substation Hardware: Designed to satisfy EMC requirements for Substation-Grade equipment, NTS7700 has a minimum EMC Level 4 rating and is designed to function between -40°C and 85°C with passive cooling only, allowing it to avoid the risk of having moving parts breakdown from constant operations.
-Also, its powerful CPU supports up to 3,000 PTP packets per second, allowing endless applications and a large number of slaves to be supported simultaneously.
+Industrial and Substation Hardware: Designed to satisfy EMC requirements for Substation-Grade equipment, NTS7500 has a minimum EMC Level 4 rating and is designed to function between -40°C and 85°C with passive cooling only, allowing it to avoid the risk of having moving parts breakdown from constant operations.
+Also, its powerful CPU supports up to 2,000 packets per second, allowing endless applications and a large number of slaves to be supported simultaneously.
+Redundancy through IEC62439-3 Clause 5 PRP.

 Proven design: No standardized testing procedure for PTP devices exists.
 So ATOP tests its products yearly in ISPCS Plugfests to demonstrate their reliability.
-NTS7700 was successfully tested in Stockholm in 2016 and in Monterey in 2017.
+NTS7500 was successfully tested in Stockholm 2016, Monterey 2017, Geneva 2018 and Portland 2019.
 More information available on www.ispcs.org.

-APPLICATION
+APPLICATION CASE